Hooker’s Lips Facts

 Due to the range in which the Hooker’s Lips developed, the trees bloom from December to March.
 The flowers also become quite aromatic in nature.
 The berries that appear after the flowers stay small and dark blue or black.

 - Family: Rubiaceae

 Hooker’s Lips Distribution, Habitat, and Ecology

-The astounding Hooker’s Lips evolved endemically to a specific portion of both South and Central America.
+The sincerely astounding Hooker’s Lips evolved endemically to a comparatively large portion of the world.
+More specifically, though, this consists of a very specific portion of both South and Central America.
 This range principally includes the countries of Costa Rica, Ecuador, Panama, and Colombia.

 First of all, the deep portions of the rainforest comprise the native environment of the unusual plant.
+But, given the botanical diversity of this remarkable area of the world, that fact comes as no great surprise.
 But, while the tree evolved as a tropical species, it has proven adaptable to temperate climates.

 In addition to its visual appeal, the plant has provided several medicinal uses.
 Local inhabitants have learned to make use of both the bark and leaves.
 These can be used to treat coughs, earaches, and skin rashes.
 Also, the indigenous Kuna Indians have traditionally used the plant for treating dyspnea.